SpringbokBE/EVERTims-AuralizationEngine/include/ff_meters/README.md

 for your convenience.
 You can set it as default LookAndFeel, if you used the default, or set it only to the meters, if you don't want it to interfere.

-All classes are in the namespace `foleys` to avoid collisions.
+All classes are in the namespace `ff` to avoid collisions.
 You can either prefix each symbol, or import the namespace.
-N.B. for backward compatibility, `FFAU` is an alias for `foleys`.
+N.B. for backward compatibility, `FFAU` is an alias for `ff`.

     // In your Editor
     public:
         PluginEditor()
         {
-            // adjust the colours to how you like them, e.g. lnf.setColour (foleys::LevelMeter::lmMeterGradientLowColour, juce::Colours::green);
+            // adjust the colours to how you like them, e.g. lnf.setColour (ff::LevelMeter::lmMeterGradientLowColour, juce::Colours::green);

             meter.setLookAndFeel (&lnf);
             meter.setMeterSource (&processor.getMeterSource());